mxn2020/yourobc/src/features/system/supporting/README.md

 # Supporting Features

-This directory contains cross-functional supporting features that can be used across all main features in the boilerplate.
+This directory contains cross-functional supporting features that can be used across all main features in the system.

 ## Structure